One DnD 2025 Class and Subclass Tier List Breakdown

 D Tier – While weaker than your average class, these classes can still function and be useful when utilized to their full potential.

 F Tier – Something has to be the worst/weakest, these are it.
+This is more ceremonial than literal as functionally nothing is completely useless.

 If an ability is in the middle of two rankings (strong for B, but not strong enough for A), they can get a + or – to help show the differentiation with a B+ and A- being slightly different, but by a small margin.

 That said, all these rankings do take these later abilities into account, so if you play in campaigns that frequently end around levels 10-12, you’ll need to evaluate these rankings with a little more scrutiny and see why these classes received the grade they did.
 Some classes are carried by their mid level abilities (8-10) which may not be particularly relevant to those campaigns that end in lower levels.
+Similarly, adventures/campaigns that skip earlier levels will also skew these rankings as you skipped some of the earlier levels that are weighed heavier than later levels.
+Lastly, these rankings don’t take into account any feats, items, or anything else outside of the class itself that may provide more power to a specific class/subclass.

 Feats granted through the standard leveling progression will not be considered in this system except if they are outside the normal progression of level 4, 8, 12, 16, and 19.